kormic/react-tdd/README.md

 # react-tdd
-A project to practive test driven development with React
+A project to practice test driven development with React